-Raazia is the Admin and Finance officer of VAI.
-Coming from an accountancy background with an intermediate qualification in Chartered Accountancy, she is highly knowledgeable and experienced in International Accounting.
+Raazia Galaria is the Admin and Finance Officer of Victim Advocates International.
+She is a highly knowledgable Certified Chartered Accountant having experience of 5 years in International Accounting.
 A great organizer she is, with the constant urge to keep her self updated.
 A creative person with her hobby being poetry writing adds to her versatility.

 Joseph Black is one of the legal interns for Victim Advocates International.
 He is a Juris Doctor student at the University of Sydney specializing in Asia-Pacific and international law.
 Joseph has interned with German, South Korean, Indonesian, American, and Australian organizations, is the Queer Officer of the University of Sydney postgraduate union, and was recently selected as a Young Leader of the Pacific Forum.
 In his free time, Joseph likes to help others, study, and attend Chatham House and Pacific Forum events.

 Anna Norman is one of the legal interns for Victim Advocates International.
 She is currently working towards her Juris Doctorate at Columbia University in New York.
 Anna is deeply passionate about advocating for human rights and aims to work as a human rights lawyer following the completion of her degree.
 She has past experience working on immigration issues for immigrants and refugees in the United States.